Somerset Rivers Authority

 Affected Development:

-• Commercial developments – where overnight accommodation is provided
+• commercial developments – where overnight accommodation is provided

-• Possibly some tourist attractions
+• possibly some tourist attractions

 Waterless urinals

-As one of the water-saving action points Somerset West and Taunton worked with industry leaders in waterless urinal technology, Whiffaway, to save water for public and private conveniences.
+As one of the water-saving action points Somerset West and Taunton Council worked with industry leaders in waterless urinal technology, WhiffAway, to save water for public and private conveniences.
 The work involved installing special plumbing outlets, and housing chemically impregnated filters onto existing urinals.
 The filters rapidly neutralise any odours without the need for flushing.

 On average, a single urinal uses 120 cubic meters of water a year, with much water being lost through automatic flushes when there is little to no footfall.
 The switch to a waterless system will result in significant water savings.